Each year, 400,000+ freshers will begin a 3 or 4-year life of drinking, socialising and a little bit of studying in-between.

 - Then do number 2, number 3 and so on.

-ROI: return on investment.
-This isn’t just something businesses should consider, it can applied to all aspects of your life.
-More specifically, return on TIME invested is even more important for revision.
+- ROI: return on investment.
+This isn’t just something businesses should consider, it can be applied to all aspects of your life.
+More specifically, the return on TIME invested is even more important for revision.